eddieantonio/unicode-default-word-boundary/README.md

 ### `findSpans(text: string): Iterable<BasicSpan>`

 `findSpans()` is a generator that yields successive _basic spans_ from the text.
-Basic spans is a chunk of text that is guaranteed to be start at a word boundary and end at the next word boundary.
-In other words, basic spans are _indivisible_ in that there are no word boundaries contained within.
+A basic span is a chunk of text that is guaranteed to start at a word boundary and end at the next word boundary.
+In other words, basic spans are _indivisible_ in that there are no word boundaries contained within a basic span.

-`findSpans()` yields objects with the following properties:
+A basic span has the following properties:

 ```typescript
 interface BasicSpan {